Privacy Mode

 - Screen sharing on a video call or in a meeting.

-- Recording a screencast or capturing screenshots for support.
+- Recording a screencast, or taking screenshots for support.

 - Showing a friend a feature without showing your balance.